apache/cassandra-java-driver/manual/query_builder/README.md

 #### Identifiers

 All fluent API methods use [CqlIdentifier] for schema element names (keyspaces, tables, columns...).
-But, for convenience, there are also `String` overloads if you use case-insensitive identifiers (as we recommend, see [Case sensitivity](../case_sensitivity) for more explanations).
+But, for convenience, there are also `String` overloads that take the CQL form (as see [Case sensitivity](../case_sensitivity) for more explanations).

 For conciseness, we'll use the string-based versions for the examples in this manual.